 LaunchDAO represented the first time in crypto history a fully verified user base has been able to vote on the future existence or non-existence of a protocol.
 The Panther protocol was deployed and launched privately and trustlessly by the LaunchDAO, a decision made privately by the Panther protocol KYC’d Private and Public Sale participants.

 This act accomplished everything we mentioned above.
-It lifted any jurisdiction- or actor-specific liability for protocol launches off of the development team.
-It also gave Panther a competitive advantage by successfully debuting Panther ZK Reveals, engaging community members and putting the project in their hands, becoming a successful result of panther’s efforts towards full decentralization.
+It lifted any jurisdiction- or actor-specific liability for protocol launches off of the development team, gave Panther a competitive advantage by successfully debuting Panther ZK Reveals, and put the project in the community hands, becoming a successful result of panther’s efforts towards full decentralization.

 A core progressive decentralization tool: Reality.eth

 Reality.eth is an unsung hero of Panther’s decentralized governance.